face0xff/ctf/2019/STEM_CTF/README.md

 This CTF was run from 22/02 to 23/02.

-I participated under the team ViaRézo.
-We finished 23rd globally.
+I participated under the team ViaRézo and we finished 23rd globally.